Foster Care’s Looming Crisis

 She has fostered a little girl whose mother used to put her cigarettes out on the little girl’s arms.
 She has fostered malnourished children with rotted-out teeth.

-Ms. Rhodes-Courter says one of her foster children, who tested positive for STDs, was reunified with the abusers.
+Ms. Rhodes-Courter says one of her foster children, who tested positive for STDs in one of th local test centers, was reunified with the abusers.
 She says another foster child was sent home after she presented the court with time-stamped Facebook photographs of continuing drug use in the home.

 “Hitting those kinds of walls, time and time again … we were treated so poorly, so frequently, that I can definitely see how foster parents burn out,” Ms. Rhodes-Courter says.